Belgium

 OUR CONTRIBUTION TO A COMPETITIVE EUROPE

-The government of Flanders, the Northern part of Belgium, has prioritised cluster policy and commercialisation of research, defining innovation hubs in a bid to become a leading EU region.
+The government of Flanders, the northern part of Belgium, prioritises cluster policy and the valorisation of research and has created innovation hubs with the ambition of becoming a leading EU region.

 Catalisti, the spearhead cluster for innovation in chemicals & plastics, has been launched by essenscia and involves more than 100 companies and all Flemish universities, with the support of the Flemish government.
 Its mission is to accelerate the transition towards sustainability by promoting open innovation, identifying, stimulating and catalysing innovations.
 It focuses on renewable chemicals, putting waste and side streams to use, intensifying processes and advancing sustainable products.
 To that end, the spearhead cluster supports small, medium and large enterprises and knowledge institutions in defining, setting up and implementing innovation projects.